-Is the Neighbourhood Area within 10km of any of the individual sites that make up the Wye Valley & Forest of Dean Bat Sites?
-The Group Parish is 29.3km away from Wye Valley and Forest of Dean Bat Sites -- -- --
+Is the Neighbourhood Area within 10km of any of N Wye Valley and Forest of Dean Bat Sites the individual sites that make up the Wye Valley & are 20km away from the Parish.
+Forest of Dean Bat Sites?

 Wye Valley Woodlands SAC: